GoogleChrome/lighthouse-ci/docs/getting-started.md

 #### Alternative: Personal Access Token Method

 If you don't want to use the Github App, you can enable this via a personal access token.
 The only difference is that your user account (and its avatar) will post a status check.
 [Create a token](https://github.com/settings/tokens/new) with the `repo:status` scope and [add it to your environment](https://docs.travis-ci.com/user/environment-variables/#defining-variables-in-repository-settings) as `LHCI_GITHUB_TOKEN`.

+Be sure to keep this token secret.
+Anyone in possession of this token will be able to set status checks on your repository.